-Some schools and programs have clear, considered content, but with full digital immersion or near constant device access from young ages.
+Some schools and programs have clear, considered content, but with digital immersion models from young ages.

 In many schools, the use of Google Docs and the gamification of simple tasks like spelling, maths and reading has become a significant part of the curriculum.
 Certainly there is a place for these platforms within a classroom, but concerns have been raised about the amount and generic way they are being used.
 For more information on reward-based gaming used in schools click here .

 While Google Docs is often used to encourage collaboration in the classroom, it has been criticised for contributing to a 'cut and paste' culture of learning, thought to impact on the development of critical thinking, creative processes and more complex writing skills.
-With the rationale by EdTech companies that Google Classroom makes collaboration easier, authors have pointed out that this could be fantastic for children who live great distances from one another.
+With the rationale by EdTech companies that Google Classroom makes collaboration easier, authors have pointed out that this can be fantastic for children when they are not in the same physical space.
 However, students are frequently in the same school, if not classroom.
-True collaboration is done face to face because it simplifies teaching and learning, and improves social skill building, (Clement & Miles, 2018).
+If some opportunities to collaborate can be face to face, it can simplify teaching and learning and improve social skill building (Clement & Miles, 2018).

 Google Docs and similar platforms have been praised for encouraging shared learning in class by students who otherwise would not engage or participate.
 However, Clinical Psychologist Pauline Griffiths points out that this 'feeds the avoidance behaviours' of socially withdrawn or avoidant children/adolescents.
 She notes a relationship between online communication and increasing social anxiety and phobias in vulnerable young people.
 She recommends looking at teaching methods that encourage participation and support social development for shy or socially avoidant children.

-There is potential for technology to enhance creativity when used above and beyond traditional learning.
+There is potential for technology to enhance creativity when used above and beyond traditional teaching methods.
 For examples see 'what's going well with technology in schools.'

 Creativity can be restricted however, when it is limited to working within the confines of an app, where someone else has been the creator.
 Considering whether children are producing or consuming, and whether the technology is adding to above and beyond what could be achieved without it, are important considerations.

-Some schools share their students's first name, photograph, room number and examples of learning online for anyone to access.
+Some schools share student information and examples of learning online for anyone to access.
 Others give no homework except a reader and the task to verbally share with a member of the family or close community, what the child has learned during that day.
 This practice aligns with research showing that oral language improves with practice, and impacts on the development of later literacy.

 Class blogging has both pros and cons.
 Benefits may include continued writing out of school time, sharing learning and interacting with other students.
 More popular students can experience the reinforcing process of comments and likes for their work, but for the less popular, not receiving the frequency of comments can be anxiety-provoking.